AlexandraH-code/ms3-thebookwormsplace/README.md

 - [GitHub](https://github.com/) - GitHub is the place where my website (repository) is stored.
 - [Responsinator](http://www.responsinator.com/) - Used to check how the site looks on different devices and how responsive it is.
 - [Am I Responsive](https://ui.dev/amiresponsive) - Used to check how the site looks on different devices and how responsive it is.
+-[Responsive Web Design Checker](https://responsivedesignchecker.com/) - Used to see how my website looks on different types of devices and screen sizes.
 - [tinypng](https://tinypng.com/) - Used to compress images.
 - [HTML Validator](https://validator.w3.org/nu/) - Used to validate the HTML files.
 - [CSS Validator](https://jigsaw.w3.org/css-validator/) - Used to validate the JavaScript code.